Entramado de Piedra

 2025

-A collaboration between Webb Yates, Lanik, and Rosal Stones, the installation challenges long-held assumptions about stone in construction.
+Developed through a collaboration between Webb Yates, Lanik and Rosal Stones, the concept challenges long-held assumptions about stone by exploring its use in a form normally associated with steel: a doubly curved gridshell.

 “From the austerity of Romanesque to the lightness of Gothic, architecture has always sought to go further – to reach for the sky.
 Today, stone, once a symbol of opacity, takes on diaphanous forms through advanced gridshell engineering.
 This technological leap not only maximises transparency and minimises structure, but offers a highly sustainable construction solution, redefining the use of an ancient resource.”